Spectral/Spatial Tensor Atomic Cluster Expansion with Universal Embeddings in Cartesian Space: Results

 \subsubsection{Universal equivariant embedding}

-Meanwile, we propose a general scheme for embedding equivariant physical quantities within the ACE framework.
-This approach is universally applicable to other models based on ACE, allowing any physically meaningful equivariant feature to be incorporated into the representation.
+Meanwhile, we propose a general scheme for embedding equivariant physical quantities within the ACE framework.
+This approach is universally applicable to other ACE-based models, allowing any physically meaningful equivariant features to be incorporated into the representation.

-\textbf{External field:} The diverse responses of materials to external stimuli, ranging from linear to nonlinear and coupled effects, are crucial in determining the functional properties of a wide range of systems, including dielectrics, ferroelectrics, multiferroics, and piezoelectrics.
+\textbf{External electric field:} The diverse responses of materials to external stimuli, ranging from linear to nonlinear and coupled effects, are crucial in determining the functional properties of a wide range of systems, including dielectrics, ferroelectrics, multiferroics, and piezoelectrics.
 Taking the external electric field as a representative example, we illustrate how such a field can be embedded into models based on ACE.
-Under universal equivalent embeddings, the $\mathbf{A}$-basis in Eqn.~\ref{formula:ab} is modulated by element- and channel-dependent weights $\mathrm{w_{c,z_i}}$, together with optional statistical information $\sigma$ about the field.
+Under universal equivariant embeddings, the $\mathbf{A}$-basis in Eqn.~\ref{formula:ab} is modulated by element- and channel-dependent weights $\mathrm{w_{c,z_i}}$, together with statistical information $\sigma$ about the field.
 This operation is applied after constructing the atomic basis and before forming the product basis.
 The atomic basis under an external electric field is then given by: